English

 Phonics and Reading

 At St Benedict's we want children to develop a genuine love of reading.
 To do that we expose them to a range of texts throughout the year, covering a range of authors and genres.
-Each classroom has a well-stocked book corner and the mystery books in Year 6 are certainly encouraging the children to look past a books front cover!
+Each classroom has a well-stocked book corner that the children can enjoy.
 Every child in the school has a reading record.
 In Key stage 1 and lower KS2 we use them as a record and home-school link and when children become free readers, they use their reading record to review books they have read - there is nothing better than a good book recommendation!

-This year have subscribed to Reading Rocks and each class gets a new book delivered in the post for their class library each term - the children love receiving their post and exploring their new books!
+We subscribe to Reading Rocks and each class gets a new book delivered in the post for their class library each term - the children love receiving their post and exploring their new books!
 One of the favourites in KS1 recently was, 'Old McDonald had a phone' - very funny!
+Mrs Schofield also shares these books, and others that the children have enjoyed in a termly Reading Assembly.
+We also send home termly Reading Newsletters where further links to recently published books can be found.

 In shared reading sessions we use a mixture of novels, nonfiction and poetry but we always explore and develop our reading skills using VIPERS